Breekpot/docs/notarynodes/where_code_meets_law.rst

 ~~~~

 * Digitized (and standardized!!) assets
-* A trusted ledger that provides transparency (e.g. if trusted parties are corrupt everyone can witness it)
+* A trusted ledger that provides transparency (e.g. if trusted parties are corrupt, society can witness)
 * Efficient system, no expensive middlemen that can be replaced with technology

 Characteristics of real assets